Barrier island

-Chains of barrier islands can be found along approximately 13-15% of the world's coastlines.
+There are chains of barrier islands along approximately 13 to 15% of the world's coastlines.
 They display different settings, suggesting that they can form and be maintained in a variety of environments.
-Numerous theories have been given to explain their formation.
+Numerous theories have been proposed to explain their formation.

-A human-made offshore structure constructed parallel to the shore is called a breakwater.
-In terms of coastal morphodynamics, it acts similarly to a naturally occurring barrier island by dissipating and reducing the energy of the waves and currents striking the coast.
-Hence, it is an important aspect of coastal engineering.
+A human-made offshore coastal engineering structure constructed parallel to the shore is called a breakwater.
+Its coastal morphodynamic effect is to dissipate and reduce the energy of the waves and currents striking the coast in the same way as a naturally occurring barrier island.